tiagojsag/playbook/guidelines/competencies.md

 **Step 1**

-* I quickly and effectively solve customer problems, let them know I’m willing to work with them to meet their needs and follow up to make sure they are satisfied with what they are getting.
+* I quickly and effectively solve customer problems, let them know I’m willing to work with them and follow up to make sure they are satisfied.

 * I make sure my work is correct before delivering it, testing it against the specifications, objectives and quality standards.